 Restorative Practices training and plan implementation was a major focus of DCP this year.
 2022-2023 was the first year of a three year plan of implementation and professional learning for administrators, teachers, support staff, and eventually students.
-This year, a core team from ARMS attended a year-long sequence for the purpose of building knowledge and capacity in how restorative practices will impact the disciplinary model, the classroom environment and school culture and relationships.
+This year, a core team from EPHS attended a year-long sequence for the purpose of building knowledge and capacity in how restorative practices will impact the disciplinary model, the classroom environment and school culture and relationships.
+As such, EPHS is still in early implementation with this action item.
 Chronic attendance continues to be a system-wide concern, but attendance monitoring and intervention has improved this year.
 With the additional of a social emotional counselor this year, the intervention team is working with a more robust referral and support system, with good collaboration between administration and counseling services.
-ARHS and ARMS continue to connect with families through regular Principal's Cafecitos as well as School Site Council/ELAC meetings.
+Operations staff have received training in McKinney-Vento and have improved support for this student subgroup using a tracker.
+EPHS continues to connect with families through parent education opportunities & workshops (substance abuse, social emotional health awareness, attendance information, college workshops) and hold regular Principal's Cafecitos as well as School Site Council/ELAC meetings.
 Although family participation hasn't yet returned to pre-pandemic levels of engagement, it has improved this year.
-ARHS and ARMS have experienced great improvement in the athletics program after hiring an Athletic Director this year, and student clubs and lunchtime intramurals are active.
+EPHS has experienced great improvement in the athletics program after hiring an Athletic Director this year, and student clubs are consistent and robust.